State-by-State Nonprofit Reporting Requirements Checklist

 self.circuit_open = True

-raise RuntimeError(f"Permanent schema rejection: {e}") from e
+raise RuntimeError(f"Permanent schema rejection: {exc}") from exc

-except RequestException as e:
+except RequestException as exc: # transient: network/TLS

 wait = self.backoff_factor ** attempt